gitlabhq/gitlabhq/CONTRIBUTING.md

 ## Issue tracker

-The [issue tracker](https://github.com/gitlabhq/gitlabhq/issues) is only for obvious bugs or misbehavior in the master branch of GitLab.
+The [issue tracker](https://github.com/gitlabhq/gitlabhq/issues) is only for obvious bugs or misbehavior in the latest [stable or development release of GitLab](MAINTENANCE.md).
 When submitting an issue please conform to the issue submission guidelines listed below.

 Do not use the issue tracker for feature requests.
 We have a specific [Feedback and suggestions forum](http://feedback.gitlab.com) for this purpose.